Yaffle/MultiGet/README.md

   // so you can process data before all other downloads ends
   // also you can add new requests from here
 });
+$mget->go();// waits for downloads and executes callbacks
+// at this point all work done...
 ```

 Example